JadingTsunami/waveConstructor/README.md

 ```

-Optionally you may supply a "short name" at the end using the format:
+Optionally you may supply a short name (not quoted) at the end using the format:

 ```
 wave "A Long Name" as short_name